p-sud/miniwdl/README.md

 Lastly, inputs can be supplied through a Cromwell-style JSON file; see `miniwdl run --help` for this and other options.

-The miniwdl runner is still in testing, and the [Releases](https://github.com/chanzuckerberg/miniwdl/releases) page documents certain existing limitations.
+The miniwdl runner is still in beta testing, and the [Releases](https://github.com/chanzuckerberg/miniwdl/releases) page documents certain existing limitations.
 If you encounter a WDL 1.0 interoperability problem not mentioned there, please file it via [Issues](https://github.com/chanzuckerberg/miniwdl/issues).

 ### `miniwdl cromwell`